|

 Recipe Variations

-• Add corn.
-Stir in fresh or frozen corn kernels for added sweetness and texture.
+• Okra and corn medley.
+Add a cup of fresh or frozen corn kernels for extra sweetness and texture.

 Serving Suggestions

-Refrigerate: Store leftovers in an airtight container in the fridge for up to 3 days.
+• Refrigerate: Store leftovers in an airtight container for up to 4 days.
+The flavors continue to meld and intensify.

 dish of okra and tomatoes